sebastien-plutniak/archeoviz/paper.md

 * the [`archeofrag`](https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag/) application for refitting analysis
 * the [`seriograph`](https://spartaas.gitpages.huma-num.fr/r-package/) application for seriation
-* an [online instance](https://analytics.huma-num.fr/Sebastien.Plutniak/explor-ca/) of the `explor`, R package / Shiny application for correspondence analysis
+* an [online instance](https://analytics.huma-num.fr/Sebastien.Plutniak/explor-ca/) of the `explor` R package / Shiny application for correspondence analysis
 * the [`AMADO online`](https://app.ptm.huma-num.fr/amado/) application, for seriation and classification.

 # Resources and Examples

 `archeoViz` is available on [CRAN](https://cran.r-project.org/package=archeoViz) and the code of the development version is available on [Github](https://github.com/sebastien-plutniak/archeoviz/).
-Documentation is made available embedded in the application (`Guidelines` tab) and as [Vignette](https://cran.r-project.org/web/packages/archeoviz/vignettes/archeoviz-vignette.html).
+Documentation is made available embedded in the application (`Guidelines` tab) and as [Vignettes](https://cran.r-project.org/web/packages/archeoviz/vignettes/archeoviz-vignette.html), in English, French, and Spanish.
-A [website](https://archeoviz.hypotheses.org) presents the application in a less technical way.
+A website presents the application in a less technical way, [https://archeoviz.hypotheses.org](https://archeoviz.hypotheses.org).
 Users can receive news and find support by subscribing to the [archeoViz mailing list](https://listes.services.cnrs.fr/wws/info/archeoviz-users).
 Multiple use cases can be browsed through the [`archeoViz portal`](https://analytics.huma-num.fr/archeoviz/home), that are also referenced in the [HAL.science](https://hal.science/ARCHEOVIZ) repository.